-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 (Possibly coincidental note: 66, upside down, is… 99.
 Hm.)

-We might see an episode or two detailing their whereabouts during the Jedi extermination, but since Clone Force 99 appears to have to operate on its own, independent of the Order, they might not have been in contact with any Force-sensitive fighters when it happened.
+We might see an episode or two detailing their whereabouts during the Jedi extermination.
+Still, since Clone Force 99 appears to operate independently of the Order, they might not have been in contact with any Force-sensitive fighters when it happened.

 In any case, the action scenes of the trailer suggest they launched into battle against their Clone brothers, who are now early stormtroopers.